NextCenturyCorporation/mcs-ingest/scorecard/README.md

 * Attempting to open an un-openable object.
   * We will begin counting from the first attempt
 * Looking into the same container repeatedly
+* Target object in the field of view but agent does not move toward it
+  * After a certain number of frames, not moving toward a visible target object will be counted
 * Repeating a failed action.
   * We will begin counting from the second attempt, since it cannot be a “failed” action until after the AI has received feedback from the first attempt.
 If the AI system attempts the same action from a new position, this will not be considered a repeated action.
 * Attempting physically impossible actions.
   * e.g., trying to pick up a sofa or another similarly large item; trying to interact with the floor or wall
   * Impossible actions will be counted from the first attempt.
-* Target object in the field of view (not occluded) but agent does not move toward it
-  * After a certain number of frames, not moving toward a visible target object will be counted

 Some of these are mathematically vague;  for example, the space that the agent moves in is continous, so 'revisit' needs to have a particular distance.
 Below, we discuss the way to count them.

+# Algorithms

 #### Revisiting parts of the Room